Jamie Joseph: 2011–2016

 In his first season in charge of a franchise side, Joseph's saw mixed results with the Highlanders only winning half of their games (8 won, 8 lost) to finish eighth on the table.
 In 2012 the side dropped one place, but won more than half of their games during the season.
 This later saw Joseph resign with the franchise as head coach.

-In November 2012, Jamie Joseph retained his role as the Māori All Blacks head coach for their tour of the United Kingdom, which saw the side win two of their three game; defeating a RFU Championship XV side 52–21 and Canada 32–19.
+In November 2012, Joseph retained his role as the Māori All Blacks head coach for their tour of the United Kingdom, which saw the side win two of their three game; defeating a RFU Championship XV side 52–21 and Canada 32–19.
 Their loss coming against Leicester Tigers 32–24 in their opening match of the tour.

 In 2013, Joseph's side dropped to their worst positioning since 1997, only winning three games from sixteen.
 That same year, he stood down from his role as Māori All Blacks head coach.
-The 2014 Super Rugby season saw the Highlanders make the play-off for the first time since 2002, however was knocked-out by the Sharks in the qualifiers, losing 31–27.
-For a second consecutive year, the Highlanders made the play-offs, and after beating the Chiefs in the qualifiers and then 2014 champions the Waratahs, the Highlanders found themselves in their first final since 1999.
-In an all-New Zealand final, the Highlanders won their first ever title, after beating the Hurricanes 21–14.
+The 2014 Super Rugby season saw the Highlanders make the play-off for the first time since 2002, however was knocked out by the Sharks in the qualifiers, losing 31–27.
+For a second consecutive year, the Highlanders made the play-offs, and after beating the Chiefs in the qualifiers and then 2014 premiers the Waratahs, the Highlanders found themselves in their first final since 1999.
+In an all-New Zealand Grand Final, the Highlanders won their first ever premiership, after beating the Hurricanes 21–14.

-In August 2015, Joseph coached the famous invitational team the Barbarians in a 2015 RWC Warm-up match for Samoa.
+In August 2015, Joseph coached the famous invitational team the Barbarians in a 2015 RWC warm-up match for Samoa.
 He coached the side to a close 27–24 victory over the Test side.

 In January 2016, Joseph announced that he would be stepping down as the Highlanders head coach after the 2016 Super Rugby season so that he could coach the Japanese national side through to the 2019 Rugby World Cup.
 In his absence until he could formally start his duties with the Brave Blossoms, Ryuji Nakatake and Mark Hammett acted as interim head coaches during the 2016 Asia Rugby Championship and 2016 June Tests.
 The 2016 Super Rugby season again saw the Highlanders make the play-offs but was defeated by the Lions in the semifinals, losing 42–30.